 The costs of Shakai Hoken vary according to the province where the insured resides and the salary they receive.
 Generally, the total contributions are divided into:

-• 10% from salary for health insurance;
+• 10% of the salary for health insurance;

 • 17% for social security;